Living on the Land Workshop

 Come join other landowners for a day of learning in the woods!

 Whether you own a “home in the woods” or many acres of land, this “out in the woods” educational event is packed with practical “how-to” information that you need to know.

 Stewarding land is both rewarding and challenging.
 Successful management is due to the decisions you make and the actions you take.
 Attending the Family Forest Field Day will prepare you to plan and execute sound practices, enabling you to accomplish your management objectives, reduce risks, and protect your financial investment.

 Don’t own land but are still interested in learning more about forests?
 Maybe you’re thinking about buying some forestland but want to see what you’re getting into?
 All are welcome!

 Cost: $30 per individual or $40 for a family

 One lunch included with each registration, additional lunches purchased for $10

 Register online at Eventbrite or via mail or with the attached brochure.
 To learn more about the event go to http://forestry.wsu.edu/fffd2019/.

-WSU Extension programs and events are open to all without discrimination.
-Evidence of noncompliance may be reported to your local WSU Extension office.
+Extension programs and employment are available to all without discrimination.
+Evidence of noncompliance may be reported through your local Extension office.
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Patrick Shults at 360-740-1213 or firstname.lastname@example.org at least two weeks prior to the event.